 Gears Tactics successfully manages to transfer the visceral third-person action of the long-running Gears of War franchise to a top down, turn-based strategy setting whilst keeping a surprising amount of the series' trademark cover-slamming, brutal chainsawing and constant wise-cracking intact.
-Engagements between your rag-tag Gears squad and the Horde enemy here are impressively tense, dynamic affairs that require you to consider each and every one of your movements carefully and you'll need to study your foe, take stock of emerging situations and utilise all of the many skills at your team's disposal if you're to blast your way to victory.
+Engagements between your rag-tag Gears squad and the Horde enemy are impressively tense, dynamic affairs that require you to consider each and every one of your movements carefully.
+You'll need to study your foe, take stock of emerging situations and utilise all of the many skills at your team's disposal if you're to blast your way to victory.

 Set some twelve years before the events of the original Gears of War, here you take control of Pendulum War hero Gabe Diaz - father of Kait from Gears 4 and 5 - as he leads a perilous mission to assassinate a shadowy Locust scientist named Ukkon, who's been genetically engineering enhanced soldiers in the immediate aftermath of the Hammer of Dawn strikes on the planet Sera.
 You and your squad, consisting of central characters Gabe, Sid Redburn and Mikayla Dorn - alongside a bunch of fully customisable and perma-death vulnerable Gears who you'll rescue and recruit along the way - must cut a bloody path through the remains of Sera in an effort to put a stop to Ukkon's plans, encountering stiff resistance from crack teams of Locust and some absolutely enormous boss beasts as you go.
-It may be a pretty bog-standard Gears of War narrative all told but it's handsomely presented through some spectacular cutscenes - this one's a real looker across the board - that provide a satisfying backdrop to the game's gung-ho brand of turn-based tactical action.
+It may be a pretty bog-standard Gears of War narrative all told but it's wonderfully presented through some spectacular cutscenes that provide a satisfying backdrop to the game's gung-ho brand of turn-based tactical action.

 Where Gears Tactics differs to many entries in this particular genre is in its stripping away of a lot of the micro-management and downtime between battles that players may have come to expect, instead choosing to focus on imbuing its gameplay with the same sense of flat-out, non-stop action for which the main Gears series is chiefly known.
 In practice this means you won't be spending an age staring at world maps with escalating states of emergency, researching new weapons and technology or ensuring that various war departments have the essential resources needed to keep your operation against Ukkon running smoothly - indeed management of your burgeoning roster of Gears is kept impressively straightforward here.
 You'll grab loot boxes filled with random weapon attachments and armour upgrades - rated from common to legendary - from in and around levels as you take on the enemy, with extra boxes available for achieving optional side tasks and challenges, and unlock new active and passive skills for each of your team members using XP gained from simply taking part in battle.